Airy limit for $\beta$-additions through Dunkl operators: Bessel generating functions

-where $p_k(z_{1},...,z_{N})$ is the $k$-th power sum symmetric function.
+where $p_k(x_{1},\ldots,x_{N})$ is the $k$-th power sum symmetric function.

 \begin{remark} This class of matrices was chosen in large part because the multivariate Bessel generating function factors into the product of single variable functions $\mathcal{F}(z)$.
 This greatly simplifies the computation in what follows.
-However, the measure $P_{N,\beta}$ supporting this BGF is also of independent interest, known as (up to shift by a constant) the extremal consistent distributions on the infinite families of interlacing arrays under Dixon-Anderson conditional probability distribution, see \cite{AN}.
+However, the measure $P_{N,\beta}$ supporting this BGF is also of independent interest, known as (up to shift by a constant) the extremal consistent distribution on the infinite families of interlacing arrays under the Dixon-Anderson conditional probability distribution, see \cite{AN}.
 The result in that paper generalizes the classification of ergodic unitary invariant infinite complex random matrices in \cite{OV} to all $\beta>0$. \end{remark}

-One of the key features of multivariate Bessel functions is that they are the (unique up to constant) eigenfunctions of Dunkl operators, see Proposition \ref{prop:eigenfunction} below.
+One of the key features of multivariate Bessel functions is that they are the (unique up to normalization) eigenfunctions of the Dunkl operators, see Proposition \ref{prop:eigenfunction} below.
 A probabilistic version of this result is given in Proposition \ref{prop:momentformula}.
 This will be the starting point of our moment calculations in the remaining sections.